 1929 W 25th St. // +1 216-357-2951

 If you’re craving Cambodian food, then there is nothing like Phnom Penh.
 Tucked between a middle-eastern deli and an architect studio, this place is not to be missed.
 With a huge menu featuring Cambodian classics like amok or green curry, you won’t leave hungry.

-Get the chha kroeung, steamed rice with lime leaves, garlic, turmeric, galangal, lemongrass, and onions and peppers.
+Get the chha kroeung, steamed rice with lime leaves, garlic, turmeric, galangal, lemongrass, red onions and peppers.
 After that first bite, you’ll feel transported to the charms of the Cambodian countryside.

 Though definitely more a market than a restaurant, this immense place is full of food.
 Part farmer’s market, part food stands, you won’t go hungry wandering the many stalls of this eclectic market.

 Head to the organic food stands in the fresh fruits and veggies section to see what’s in season.
 Then, explore inside the giant, yellow-bricked market complex.
 Upon entering, you’ll witness a cheese stand lady carving up her latest creations and a man stacking various meats and sausages in a glass case as the quiet echoes of voices across the way bounce off the high ceilings.